Goth Wardrobe on a Budget

 Hit the High Street

-Being in these ''normal'' stores can be daunting at first as we can often feel out of place or that we perhaps don't belong within these kinds of settings but try to keep that thought out of your mind even if those around you begin to stare.
-You are in there to do the exact same as everyone else, and there is nothing wrong with that.
+Setting foot in these ''normal'' stores can be daunting at first, and it's easy to feel out of place or that we perhaps don't belong within these kinds of settings.
+But try to push that thought out of your mind, even if those around you begin to stare - you are there for the exact same reason everyone else is.

-It is also quite overwhelming being surrounded by a vast array of styles and colours that we have become so unaccustomed to over the years so it's important that you stay focused on key features to look out for.
+It can also be quite overwhelming to be surrounded by a vast array of styles and colours that we have become so unaccustomed to over the years, which makes it easy to miss out on some amazing items.

-It is very easy to subconsciously be drawn to the black sections of clothes as we try to claw our way back to our recently abandoned comfort zone, but it is okay to look at things that aren't dark colours.
-If you find a white shirt or dress that you fall in love with but can't stand the colour, you can always take it home and dye it to suit your needs, so do try to give everything a chance before making dismissals.
-It's also good to imagine the clothing in how they would look styled with your usual accessories or paired with other items as this will help your trip go a lot smoother and more enjoyable.
+While it's easy to subconsciously be drawn to the black sections of clothes as we try to claw our way back to our recently abandoned comfort zone, it is okay to look at things that aren't dark colours.
+Remember, if you find a white shirt or dress that you fall in love with but can't stand the colour, you can always take it home and dye it to suit your need, so do try to give everything a chance before making dismissals.
+It can also be helpful to imagine how the clothes would look if they were styled with your usual accessories, or paired with other items as this will help your trip go a lot smoother and more enjoyable.

 Besides being open-minded, you are pretty much going to be shopping as you usually would.
 Keeping an eye out for lots of lace, bell sleeves and bat-wings, studs and spikes, ruffles, velvet and pleather/leather depending on your personal preferences.